 A default language for content created in this project.
 Any new exams created in this project will use this language by default.

 A default licence for content created in this project.
 Any new exams created in this project will have this licence attached by default.

-A project’s home page shows a timeline of activity on the project, the list of members, and links to create new content or browse the project’s existing content.
+A project’s home page shows a timeline of activity on the project, the list of members, review queues belonging to the project, and links to create new content or browse the project’s existing content.

 The timeline shows all activity on exams or questions belonging to the question, as well as comments attached to the project itself.
 Timeline items belonging to each project you’re a member of will also be shown in your personal timeline on the editor homepage.

-The cog icon at the top of the page takes you to the project’s options page.
+The Project settings link at the top of the page takes you to the project’s settings page.
 On this page you can change any of the project’s settings or, if you’re the project’s owner and it isn’t your personal workspace, delete it.